Active Substance: brinzolamide

 Overall, Azopt showed a similar effect when used two or three times a day.
 However, the results suggested that some patients may show a greater reduction in eye pressure when using the drops three times a day.

 What is the risk associated with Azopt?

-The most common side effects with Azopt (seen in between 1 and 10 patients in 100) are dysgeusia (a bitter or unusual taste in the mouth), headache, blepharitis (inflammation of the eyelids), blurred vision, eye irritation, eye pain, dry eye, eye discharge, eye pruritus (itching), sensation of a foreign body in the eyes, ocular hyperaemia (red eye) and dry mouth.
+The most common side effects with Azopt (seen in more than 1 patient in 20) are dysgeusia (a bitter or unusual taste in the mouth) and temporary blurring of vision.
 For the full list of all side effects reported with Azopt, see the package leaflet.

 Why has Azopt been approved?

 The Committee for Medicinal Products for Human Use (CHMP) decided that Azoptâ€™s benefits are greater than its risks and recommended that it be given marketing authorisation.